RubtsovAV/serps-long-execution/docs/Google.md

 // It optional.
 $query->setPositionLimit(100);

-// result for the 'Russia'
+// We need only items for the 'Russia'
+// It optional.
 $query->setSearchRegion([

     // Set the Google domain zone for that query